GSA/prototype-city-pairs-api/running_this_project_on_cloud.md

 ## Running this project in the cloud

 ### Sails version
-1. Install the sails app to get all the prerequisites
-2. Log into cloud.gov
+1. Log into cloud.gov
-3. Push your application & see if it runs
+2. Push your application to cloud.gov

 ### Express version
-1. Install the express app to get all the prerequisites
-2. Log into cloud.gov
+1. Log into cloud.gov
-3. Push your application (with a different name than the sails version) & see if it runs

-## Running this project locally

-1. Install mySQL
-2. Run database scripts
-3. Set up database URL and MySQL environment variables

-### Sails version
-(do stuff above for cloud version)
-1. Go to the /sails directory
-2. `sails lift`
-3. Test that it is running

-### Express version
-(do stuff above for cloud version)
-1. Go to /express directory
-2. `set DEBUG=cityPairsAPI_express:* & npm start`
-3. Test that it is running
+2. Push your application to cloud.gov

 STUFF BELOW HERE HAS NOT BEEN VALIDATED:
 -------------------